 offer your study volunteers remote specimen collection

-Other applications for remote approaches include:
+Other applications for remote sampling include:

 - Adverse event monitoring